huaweicloud/terraform-provider-huaweicloud/docs/resources/nat_gateway.md

    gateway.
 The value contains 0 to 255 characters, and angle brackets (<) and (>) are not allowed.

-* `tenant_id` - (Optional, String, ForceNew) Specifies the target tenant ID in which to allocate the nat gateway.
-Changing this creates a new nat gateway.

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the
     enterprise project id of the nat gateway.
 The value can contains maximum of 36 characters which it is string "0" or in UUID format with hyphens (-).